bigcommerce/dev-docs/_project/quick_start_request_runner.md

 ## Making Requests

-The easiest way to make requests while going through this tutorial is to use the built-in request runner -- copy and paste your `store_hash`, `X-Auth-Client` ID, and `X-Auth-Token` into the form and click **send**:
+The easiest way to experiment with BigCommerce REST APIs is via the built-in **Request Runner**:

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/getproducts#requestrunner)

+Just copy and paste your `store_hash`, `client_id` ID, and `access_token` into the form, then click **Send**

-If you use **Visual Studio Code**, another simple way to experiment with the requests in this tutorial is to use the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.
+If you use **Visual Studio Code**, another simple way to make API requests is with the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.
 Once you have it installed, create a new file called `bigcommerce.http` and paste in the following:

 ```http
 @ACCESS_TOKEN = your_access_token